ppebb/cosmo-gtk-template/README.md

 This repository contains a full[^1] stub for GTK (and GSK, GDK), GLib, GIO, GObject, GModule, and GIRepository

 ## Using the Stubs
-The stubs folder contains six folders, one for each stub.
-The necessary headers to build are not present, so run `scripts/copy_headers.sh` to copy the requisite headers into the project.
+The stub contains two folders, one for GLib and one for GTK located in the `stubs` folder.
+The necessary headers to build are not present, so run `scripts/copy_headers.sh` to copy the requisite headers into the `stubs` folder.

-You should be able to write code as if the stub wasn't even present.
-During compilation any function calls to the libraries are redirected to the stub (handled by `scripts/postproc.sh`) after macros are expanded by the preprocessor, allowing any GTK and GLib macros to be used as well (Suggestions for improving this redirection would be appreciated as it's a bit of a bodge currently).
+Simply copy the `stubs` folder into your project and import `glib_stub.h` or `gtk_stub.h`.

 If you use Clangd, a script to generate `compile_flags.txt`, `gen_compile_flags.sh`, is present.
 Run it with the path to cosmopolitan (should contain an include folder).
 The generated compile_flags.txt should be *mostly* functional.